Stepleo/ML_Model_Comparison/README.md

 - I- Train_Gaussian_noise: Runs reconstruction experiments on synthetic Gaussian Dataset and extracts results and metrcis
 - II - Train Mnist : Runs reconstruction experiment on Mnist dataset
-- III - PLot_graphs : plots results from Mnis-basedt models and metrics
+- III - Plot_graphs : plots results from Mnist-based models and metrics

+In case you wish to check the plotting without fully training, we have also prepared a bunch of weights and results you can check out in ``III - plot\_graphs``.
+You can download it from [here](link)
 ---

 ## Introduction and Motivation